Augmentous/LifeCam-Server/README.md

 	Removed limits on the number of images, which could cause server pain.
 	Cleaned a ton of code, still not very efficient
 	Made it work with multiple folder
+11-12-2012:
+	Converted image loading over to a json interface and made the entire front page static.
+No php on the front page anymore. is a .html file now support multiple users with multiple cameras per user.
+	All users get thumbnails.
+Put the thumbnails for a folder in the folder and call it profile.jpg moved everyone users data to a common location /data/uploads seperated the thumbnails from the images (/data/uploads_t).
+Made thumbnails a function of the server not the user prep work for live refresh and dashboard. added some comments but not enough probably.